jakubartur/nexa/doc/opgroup-tokens.md

 	 + Integration with Script means that OP_GROUP functionality will grow as Script grows, and maintenance is minimal compared to colored coins that use "piggy-back" blockchains.

 * Is miner validated
-	 + Like BCH transactions, light wallets can rely on the idea that transactions committed some blocks behind the blockchain tip are valid
+	 + Like NEX transactions, light wallets can rely on the idea that transactions committed some blocks behind the blockchain tip are valid

 * Does not require knowledge of the blockchain history to determine token grouping
 	 + Compatible with pruning and forthcoming UTXO commitment techniques